District of Columbia

 The Office of the State Superintendent of Education’s Environmental Literacy Program assists schools in applying for the U.S. Department of Education Green Ribbon Schools program.
 Each cycle OSSE will nominate up to five preK-12 schools or districts, one of which may be a private or independent school, and one college or university for ED-GRS.
 More information about this process can be found on OSSE’s webpage.

-Highlights of Environmental Literacy Work in DC
+Highlights of Environmental Literacy Work in the District of Columbia

 DC Identifies Opportunities for Supporting Outdoor Learning